frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 All actions have auto-repeat.
 You can change the special modifiers while holding down a navigation key and the action changes accordingly.

 Cut, copy and paste are chorded on the right hand top row.
+There are various shortcut keys for desktop navigation scattered around the edges.

 ### META
 Activated by either pinky.